r-craig73/rc_portfolio/README.md

 - [x] As a user, I want to see my login information at the top of the page with an option to log out.
 - [x] As a user, I want to be able to cancel my account.
 - [ ] As a user, I want to add comments to skills and interests.
-- [ ] As a user, I want to Create, Read, Update, Delete and List functionality (CRUD-L) to my comments.
+- [ ] As a user, I want to CRUD-L functionality to my comments.
 - [x] As an administrator, I want to deny non-users to Create, Update and Delete skills and interests.
-- [x] As an administrator, I want to Create, Read, Update, Delete and List functionality (CRUD-L) to all skills.
+- [x] As an administrator, I want to CRUD-L functionality to all skills.
-- [x] As an administrator, I want to Create, Read, Update, Delete and List functionality (CRUD-L) to all interests.
+- [x] As an administrator, I want to CRUD-L functionality to all interests.
-- [ ] As an administrator, I want to Create, Read, Update, Delete and List functionality (CRUD-L) to all comments.
+- [ ] As an administrator, I want to CRUD-L functionality to all comments.
 - [ ] As an administrator, I want to be able to delete users, if necessary.
 - [ ] As an administrator, I want to be able to make other users administrators.
 - [ ] As an administrator, I want to add scopes to add interesting photos, comments, etc.